TrailerApp/Trailer-Public/README.md

 ### 1.2.
 Who is Trailer for?

 Trailer is macOS app.

-Please check the system requirements for Trailer to make sure you can run it.
+First of all, please check the system requirements for Trailer to make sure you can run it!

 Now that we've solved technical stuff, let's talk about how Trailer can help you!
 Trailer is a super user friendly video editing software.
 In general, Trailer is designed for anyone who want to create videos and have fun while doing it!